tardisgo/tardisgo/README.md

 In speed terms, the planned next release of Haxe (3.2) will contain cross-platform implementation of JS [typed arrays](https://github.com/HaxeFoundation/haxe/issues/3073) which, with other improvements, will allow for faster execution times by making less use of the Haxe "Dynamic" type to store values on the heap.
 See the -D fullunsafe haxe compilation flag for JS to see a partial implementation.

 Longer term development priorities:
-- For all Go standard libraries, report testing and implementation status
+- For all Go standard libraries, report testing and implementation status (in-progress, see above)
 - Improve integration with Haxe code and libraries, automating as far as possible - [in progress](https://github.com/tardisgo/gohaxelib)
 - Improve currently poor execution speeds and update benchmarking results
 - Research and publish the best methods to use TARDIS Go to create multi-platform client-side applications - [in progress](https://github.com/tardisgo/tardisgo-samples/tree/master/openfl)